 Friday 8:00 a.m. to 12:00 p.m.
-(Fridays closed from June 8 to August 4 during the summer semester)
+(Closed Fridays during summer)

 Check website for holiday closures or extended hours at the beginning of the semester.

 Complete an online application for admissions: canadacollege.edu/admissions

 Once the application for admission is processed, all students will receive an email with the information below: